cedricbonhomme/newspipe/README.md

 * [CherryPy](http://cherrypy.org/) >= 3.2.2 and [Mako](http://www.makotemplates.org/) (for **pyAggr3g470r.py**, the Web interface);
 * [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) >= 4.1.3 (automatically find a feed in a HTML page).

 Optional module

 These modules are not required but enables more features:

 * lxml and Genshi;
 * Python Imaging Library for the generation of QR codes.

-Not yet tested with Python 3.2.
-If you want to install these modules:

-    $ sudo aptitude install  python-lxml python-genshi

 Backup